-Try the C3B4Me Policy to Encourage Students to Become Self-Directed Learners in the Flipped Classroom
+Try the C3B4Me Policy to Encourage Students to Become Self-Directed Learners in Flipped and Active Learning Classrooms

 “Without question, the complex dynamics of the classroom, its tone, the interpersonal forces at play, and the nature and structure of communication patterns all combine to either support or inhibit students’ motivation to pursue a goal” (Ambrose, et al, 2010, p.
 79).